Aid stations

 Drinks

 Every aid station will have potable water and Tailwind.
-If you’re concerned about the particular Tailwind flavor, pack your own.
-Most aid stations will have soda, too.
+If you’re concerned about a particular Tailwind flavor or whether it has caffeine, please pack your own performance drink.
+Most aid stations will have soda and coffee, too.